-- If an authorized Grand Design RV dealer is NOT located nearby, CONTACT your selling dealer for assistance. - If your dealer is closed, check with the campground staff, search the Internet, or telephone book/yellow pages to find a local RV repair facility. - Have the item repaired and contact Grand Design RV Customer Support immediately the following business day.
+If an authorized Grand Design RV dealer is not located nearby, contact your selling dealer for assistance.
+If your dealer is closed, check with the campground staff or telephone yellow pages for an RV repair facility.
+Have the item repaired and contact Grand Design RV Customer Support immediately the following business day.